Kydang2204/Trial-nestjs-app/README.md

 - Summary Nest's document  : Providers and Modules.
 - Adding login api with bcrypt

-**28-29-30/7 & 2-3/8
+**28-29-30/7 & 2-3/8**
 - Adding login api with mongoose-bcrypt.
 - Summary results from June and July and present target for Aug and Sep

+**4-5/8**
+- Adding middleware to check email before register.